-How do I treat a poison ivy rash?
+How do I reduce sensitivity a poison ivy rash?

 The most important aspect of successful poison ivy rash treatments is being able to recognize it as soon as possible.
 Poison ivy rashes often begin as thin red lines caused by the leaves or red spots from the oil.
 This redness will spread and cause small red bumps, itching, irritation, and eventually painful blisters with white fluid inside.
 When it comes to poison ivy rash treatments, the first step once you have identified it as poison ivy-related is to thoroughly cleanse that area to remove oils.
 Do not use warm or hot water as it may cause oils to become more active or spread to other areas.
 If you treat the rash without properly cleaning the oils away, you are at risk for a multitude of complications, such as the rash spreading to other areas, more severe symptoms, and longer healing time.